-1. Adopted its Aug.
-29 Minutes
+2. Adopted its Dec.
+18, 2019, Minutes

-The Working Group met Aug.
-29 and took the following action: 1) adopted a new workers compensation standardized data request for inclusion in the Market Regulation Handbook (Handbook) reference documents; and 2) continued its discussion of new travel insurance-related examination standards for inclusion in the Handbook.
+The Working Group met Dec.
+18, 2019, and took the following action: 1) adopted a new farmowners in force standardized data request and a new farmowners claims standardized data request for inclusion in the reference documents of the Market Regulation Handbook (Handbook); and 2) discussed a new chapter of limited long-term care insurance (LTCI) examination standards for inclusion in the Handbook.
+The new examiner guidance is based on the Limited Long-Term Care Insurance Model Act (#642) and the Limited Long-Term Care Insurance Model Regulation (#643).

-Ms. Plitt made a motion, seconded by Ms. Dingus, to adopt the Working Group's Aug.
-29 minutes (Attachment XXXXX).
+Ms. Plitt made a motion, seconded by Ms. Dingus, to adopt the Working Group's Dec.
+18, 2019, minutes (Attachment XXXXX).
 The motion passed unanimously.